 Many issues of concern to Hong Kong were notably absent.
-Among these was the increasing development pressure on our country parks, - a topic of two petitions on SupportHK.
-Also referred to in the policy address were the tradeoffs involved in, for example, rezoning green belts for residential use.
-This particular discussion included whether to exploit the eastern waters off Lantau Island,with a view to developing an East Lantau Metropolis.
+Among these was the increasing development pressure on our country parks, – a topic of two petitions on SupportHK.
+Also referred to in the policy address were the involved tradeoffs ; for example, rezoning green belts for residential use.
+This particular discussion included whether to exploit the eastern waters off Lantau Island, with a view to developing an East Lantau Metropolis.

-On existing petitions, the petition to save Hoi Ha has reached nearly 25% of its goal, reflecting community concerns over the issue, while and athe petition to ban the ivory trade by Hong Kong 4 elephants has reached its objective of the government committing to destroy Hong Kong’s ivory stock piles.
+On existing petitions, the petition to save Hoi Ha has reached nearly 25% of its goal, reflecting community concerns over the issue, while the petition to ban the ivory trade by Hong Kong 4 Elephants has reached its objective of the government committing to destroy Hong Kong’s ivory stock piles.